 If you like a drop of wine, no trip to the Gippsland area is complete without trying some wine.
 Lightfoot and Sons is a family-owned winery that has been making wine in Gippsland near Bairnsdale since 1995.

-The cellar door has a stunning view of the Mitchel River with both indoor and outdoor seating for wine tastings, signature local food platters and just relaxing.
+The cellar door for wine tasting has a stunning view of the Mitchel River with both indoor and outdoor seating for wine tastings, signature local food platters and just relaxing.
 Lightfoot makes a range of wines including Shiraz, Pinot Noir, Chardonnay, Pinot Grigio and more.

 Address: 717 Calulu Road, Bairnsdale, VIC, Australia

-Once in Lakes Entrance, you will find plenty to do with the beaches, shops, wineries and shops to visit.
+Once in Lakes Entrance, you will find plenty to do with the Ninety Mile Beach, shops, wineries and shops to visit.
 There are many good places to visit around Lakes Entrance and the Gippsland Lakes, such as Metung and Paynesville.